It had its time of glory in the past. In ancient Greece, philosophy

 value for an intellectual discipline, the trouble is that

-the usefulness criteria (together with their intimate but
+criteria (together with their intimate but unjustified

-must surely be very spiritual.
+surely be very spiritual.
 This reminds me the Shadoks'

 insights :